SoniaBirate/MentalHealthAI/readme.md

 ## Install

 You don't need to install any application, you could run it on replit.com.
+Just create a replit account if you have not yet.

 ## Usage